 If you want a printer that has Bluetooth support, check out the Canon PIXMA TS5320.

-The Epson iPrint app is quite good.
-It allows you to print most file types and scan directly to your phone.
+The Epson Smart Panel app is outstanding.
+It allows you to print all file types and scan directly to your phone.
 You can also check the printer's ink levels, initiate routine maintenance tasks like print-head cleaning, and order more ink from your mobile device, which is quite convenient.

 The Epson Expression Home XP-4100 is an okay home printer, but compared to a similarly-priced printer, such as the Canon PIXMA TR7520, it falls short.
 The XP-4100 has a lower page yield, it lacks an automatic document feeder, and it has slower printing speed.
 For other options, check out our recommendations for the best all-in-one printers, the best home printers, and the best printers under $100.